Have you had a diet relapse? If so, don’t fret. You can easily Bounce Back after You Blow Your Diet.

 For the past two-plus years, I’ve been eating cleaning, and yes, I slimmed down, too.

 These days, I’m intrigued by relapse.
 Why do people blow their diets?
 How, and with what foods?
 (In my case, I went for carbs, not sugar.)

-Now, I’m determined to show you how not to blow your diet when abuse, gut-wrenching grief, tragedy strike.
+Now, I’m determined to show you how buy now not to blow your diet when abuse, gut-wrenching grief, tragedy strike.

 Ever since I a Relapse Bouncer, I’ve become a magnet for questions about the topic.

 Someone just asked me today, “How do you bounce back after a relapse?”